OutSystems/docs-product/src/develop/security/user-roles/validate-permissions.md

 To restrict access to a screen of an app, in the **Roles** property of the screen select the end user Roles that can view the screen.

+**Note**: **Anonymous screens** generate public endpoints which is a  security risk as it can lead to cross-site request forgery attacks.
+For more information, see [Security Warning](../../../ref/errors-and-warnings/warnings/security-warning.md).

 ![Restrict access to a screen using Roles](images/valdiate-screen-ss.png)

 To restrict access to screen elements or actions of a screen, use the **Check&lt;Role_name&gt;Role** action or function to determine if the end user has the necessary Role.